Three Key Financial Reasons to Divest from Fossil Fuels

 Important Disclosure:

 The views presented here are those of Nia Impact Advisors, LLC (“NIA”) and these views may be subject to change.
-This information is for illustrative purposes only.
+This information is for informational purposes.
 All information is obtained from sources believed to be reliable, yet NIA does not certify the accuracy or completeness of this information.
 This blog article does not constitute an offer to sell or the solicitation of any offer to buy any security.
 All investments carry risk.
 Each investor is strongly advised to consult with their investment professionals prior to making any investments to ensure that all associated risks are understood.

 The incorporation of environmental, social and governance (“ESG”) considerations into the investment process may cause the investment adviser to make different investments than other funds that have similar investment portfolios and/or investment styles.
 Under certain economic conditions this could cause the investment adviser’s performance for any of its portfolios, including the NIAGX Fund, to be better or worse than similar funds that do not incorporate such considerations into their investment strategies or processes.
 In applying ESG criteria to its investment decisions, the investment adviser may forgo higher yielding investments that it would invest in absent the application of ESG investing criteria.